HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 That last number is the one that changes behavior.
 Most people, when they see “You will be debt-free in 2043” printed in front of them, make a different decision than they would have without that information.
 The number makes the cost of inaction concrete and immediate instead of abstract and distant.

 Do this exercise before anything else.
 The discomfort it creates is the motivation that powers every step that follows.
-Write the numbers on paper, not in a spreadsheet.
+Write the numbers on paper, not just in a spreadsheet.
 The physical act of writing a payoff date 15 years away changes how it feels.

 Step 2: Stop the Bleeding — Immediately